tbidne/shrun/faq.md

     On the other hand, the naive bash translation has different semantics:

     ```
-    # e.g. define as bash alias/function instead in ~/.bashrc

     backend () { javac ...; }

     ui () { npm run build; }